 In patients with severe hypertension treatment with telmisartan at doses up to 160 mg alone and in combination with hydrochlorothiazide 12.5 - 25 mg daily was well tolerated and effective.

-Renal impairment: Due to the hydrochlorothiazide component, MICARDIS PLUS should not be used in patients with severe renal dysfunction (creatinine clearance < 30 ml/min).
+Special populations: Renal impairment: Due to the hydrochlorothiazide component, MICARDIS PLUS must not be used in patients with severe renal dysfunction (creatinine clearance < 30 ml/min).
 Loop diuretics are preferred to thiazides in this population.
 Experience in patients with mild to moderate renal impairment is modest but has not suggested adverse renal effects and dose adjustment is not considered necessary.
 Periodic monitoring of renal function is advised.

 Hepatic impairment: In patients with mild to moderate hepatic impairment the posology should not exceed MICARDIS PLUS 40/12.5 mg once daily.
-MICARDIS PLUS is not indicated in patients with severe hepatic impairment.
+MICARDIS PLUS is contraindicated in patients with severe hepatic impairment.
 Thiazides should be used with caution in patients with impaired hepatic function.

 The most prominent manifestations of telmisartan overdose were hypotension and tachycardia; bradycardia also occurred.

 Overdose with hydrochlorothiazide is associated with electrolyte depletion (hypokalaemia, hypochloraemia) and dehydration resulting from excessive diuresis.
 The most common signs and symptoms of overdose are nausea and somnolence.
 Hypokalaemia may result in muscle spasm and/or accentuate cardiac arrhythmias associated with the concomitant use of digitalis glycosides or certain anti-arrhythmic drugs.